philippinespire/REUs/2022_REU/PSMC/README.md

 sbatch dDocentHPC_ODU.sbatch
 ```

 This mapping step can take a while (overnight or a day or two!) depending on shotgun library sizes.
+When the sbatch has finished running check its output and make sure you have files with -RAW.bam and -RAW.bam.bai extensions for each of the input libraries.

 After we have generated the .bam files we need to filter them.
 This can be done just by editing the sbatch file to un-comment the appopriate line in your sbatch file and rerunning.